erikasio/blog/docs/index.md

 - Staff augmentation or hourly-based work
 - Projects outside of RAG systems and agents

-## Start With a Free RAG Systems Assessment

-Two ways to move forward:
+## Ready to Fix Your RAG System?

-### Option 1: RAG Systems Assessment Call
+### Free 30-Minute Assessment Call

-30-minute focused call where I'll:

-- Diagnose your likely RAG retrieval and accuracy bottlenecks
-- Share 2-3 specific improvements you can try immediately
+I'll diagnose your RAG bottlenecks and share 2-3 improvements you can try immediately.
-- Discuss if we're a good fit to work together

 [Schedule Assessment Call](https://cal.com/erikasio/30min){ .md-button .md-button--primary }

-### Option 2: See My Technical Approach
+### See the Technical Details

-Deep-dive into how I transformed a regulatory compliance platform from 20% to 70% accuracy in 4 months.
+Deep-dive case study: 20% → 70% accuracy in 4 months for a regulatory compliance platform.

 [Read Technical Case Study →](#)